EdithTech/EdithTech/README.md

-- 👋 Hi, I’m @EdithTech
+- Hi, I’m @EdithTech / Yash Atalkar
-- 👀 I’m interested in Game Development and Unreal Engine
+- I’m interested in Game Development and Unreal Engine
-- 🌱 I’m currently learning B.E int IT
+- I’m currently learning B.E in IT
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me yash9atalkar@gmail.com
+- How to reach me yash9atalkar@gmail.com

 <!---
 EdithTech/EdithTech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.